 Doubt not the soul of song that waits.

 As ‘Song for Lonely Roads’ is coming to its conclusion the speaker reaches for his goal of showing his speaker the importance of this place and why he returned to it.
 He describes how as time has passed there are those that have forgotten this bargain.
 They are the youth of today.
 The youth of this world “forget” but the “gods remember.”
 The speaker asks the listener, and in turn, the youth of his home, to not “Doubt” the “soul” of this place.
 It is always there, always affected by the gods.

 The singer dies,

 The gods wait in the corn,

 The soul of song is in the land.

 Lift up your lips to that.

-In the last five lines of the poem the speaker describes, once more, the value of the land and the everlasting bargain that has been struck.
-The “singer,” or teller of this story, whether its the poet, the speaker, or anyone else from that area, may die, or the “singer” may live, but the story goes on.
+In the last five lines of ‘Song for Lonely Roads’, the speaker describes, once more, the value of the land and the everlasting bargain that has been struck.
+The “singer,” or teller of this story, whether it’s the poet, the speaker, or anyone else from that area, may die, or the “singer” may live, but the story goes on.

 About Sherwood Anderson